UFC 326: Holloway vs. Oliveira 2: Predictions & Analysis

 Stylistically this is Dober's all-rounder game against Johnson's striker approach.
 Dober is comfortable adjusting on the fly, mixing strikes and grappling as openings appear, while Johnson brings a versatile approach.
 Historically these archetypes are dead-even when they collide.

-The Pick: Michael Johnson over Drew Dober.
+The Pick: Drew Dober over Michael Johnson.
 This is essentially a pick'em.
-The model nudges toward Johnson at 50%, but there's almost nothing separating these two.
+The model nudges toward Dober at 50%, but there's almost nothing separating these two.
+The market implies 64% for Dober, but our model sees only 50%.
+That 14-point gap favoring Johnson is worth watching.

 Gregory Rodrigues